-Parents are encouraged to attend the Parent/Teacher Conferences scheduled for the fall and in the spring.
+Parents/guardians are encouraged to attend the Parent/Teacher Conferences scheduled for the fall.
 Additional parent/teacher conferences may be scheduled at any time throughout the school year as needed.

-While it may be possible to arrange a phone conversation or face-to-face meeting between a teacher and a parent during the school day, such time is limited due to the demanding nature of a teacher's role.
-Typically, a parent-initiated phone call is not an effective way to contact a teacher during the school day, since they are teaching.
-Instead, parents should contact their child's teacher through their school email address to communicate a question or concern.
-Please be patient in waiting for a reply.
-Teachers should reply by the end of the next school day.
+While it may sometimes be possible to arrange a phone conversation or face-to-face meeting between a teacher and a parent/guardian during the school day, such time is very limited due to the demanding, time-intensive nature of a teacher's role.
+The main office will not transfer parent phone calls to classrooms, as it interrupts the teaching and learning process.